plaindocs/docbuilds/source/making-of.md

 Middleman's sitemap is quite a powerful abstraction over all the page-like resources that makes up our Middleman site.

 Our RepoData class implements a `manipulate_resource_list` method, that will receive the list of resources that makes up our sitemap.
 Since it's a manipulator, it can filter or modify this list and return a new list.
 In theory you could have several extensions registering resource manipulators, and the resources from the sitemap would then get chained through them based on priority.
-For StaticGen the RepoData instance is our only resource manipulator.
+For DocBuilds the RepoData instance is our only resource manipulator.

-Here's a quick look at a slightly simplyfied version of our resource manipulator for StaticGen:
+Here's a quick look at a slightly simplyfied version of our resource manipulator for DocBuilds:

 ```ruby
 def manipulate_resource_list(resources)